There are a few electronic devices that shoot in AVI file format.

 Imported Avi Clips Show Only Audio in Resolve

-When you import your Avi clips into Resolve and drag and drop them into the timeline, in some of the cases, you might see only the audio part in the timeline with no video.
+When you import your Avi clips into Resolve and drag and drop them into the timeline, in some cases, you might see only the audio part in the timeline with no video.

 It could be due to variable frame rate files.